graphaware/neo4j-nlp/README.md

 GraphAware Natural Language Processing
 =========================================================

-This plugin add NLP functionalities to Neo4j.
+This plugin adds NLP functionalities to Neo4j.
 It requires the <a href="https://github.com/graphaware/neo4j-framework" target="_blank">GraphAware Neo4j Framework</a> and its NLP methods are implemented either using the <a href="https://github.com/graphaware/neo4j-nlp-stanfordnlp" target="_blank">StanfordNLP</a> or <a href="https://github.com/graphaware/neo4j-nlp-opennlp" target="_blank">OpenNLP</a>.

 Getting the Software
 -------------------------